The Nationalist's Delusion

 “The niggers know their place and seem to keep in their place.
 They’re the friendly sort around here,” she explained.
 “If they are hungry, they will come and tell you, and there is not a person who wouldn’t feed and clothe a nigger.”

-The formulation is surely familiar: She attests to her intimate and friendly interpersonal relationships with black people as a defense of a violent, kleptocratic system that denies them the same fundamental rights that she enjoys.
-In fact, it is the subordinate position of black people that makes peaceful relations possible.
+The formulation is surely familiar: She attested to her intimate and friendly interpersonal relationships with black people as a defense of a violent, kleptocratic system that denied them the same fundamental rights that she enjoyed.
+In fact, it was the subordinate position of black people that made peaceful relations possible.

 Like Stephens, who later denied the essence of the Confederacy as he himself had articulated it, the most-ardent defenders of Jim Crow later denied that the system had been rooted in any kind of malice or injustice.

-Four-time Alabama Democratic Governor George Wallace lost his first gubernatorial race when he ran as an economic populist against a candidate running on a segregationist platform, and famously vowed never to be “outniggered again”—and he never was.
-He declared, “Segregation now, segregation forever!,” as he took the oath of office in 1963.
-He stood in a schoolhouse door in Tuscaloosa to prevent black students from integrating it.
+Four-time Alabama Democratic Governor George Wallace lost his first gubernatorial race when he ran as an economic populist against a candidate with a segregationist platform, and famously vowed never to be “outniggered again”—and he never was.
+He declared, “Segregation now, segregation forever!” as he took the oath of office in 1963.
+He stood in a schoolhouse’s door in Tuscaloosa to prevent black students from integrating it.
 He was responsible for the vicious beating of voting-rights activists in Selma.

 By 1984, however, Wallace’s memory of his own actions, like Stephens’s, had changed.
-“It was not an antagonism towards black people and that’s what some people can’t understand,” Wallace explained to a reporter from PBS for the documentary Eyes on the Prize.
-“White southerners did not believe it was discrimination.
+“It was not an antagonism towards black people, and that’s what some people can’t understand,” Wallace explained to a reporter from PBS for the documentary Eyes on the Prize.
+“White Southerners did not believe it was discrimination.
 They thought it was in the best interest of both the races.”

 “I love black people.
 I love white people.
 I love yellow people,” Wallace said.
-“I’m a Christian and, therefore, I don’t have any ill feeling toward anybody because of the race ’cause our black people are some of our finest citizens.”
+“I’m a Christian and, therefore, I don’t have any ill feeling toward anybody because of the race, ’cause our black people are some of our finest citizens.”

 In remarkable symmetry with Stephens’s defense of treason in defense of slavery, Wallace recalled his defense of racial apartheid as resistance to tyranny.